Skip to main content

 • the support it receives from higher management.

-The Anti-Patterns of Developer Portals
+Four Anti-Patterns of Developer Portals

-API Freezer #
+API Freezer

 With an API Freezer you can not find the API and there is friction around all the APIs and utilizing them.
 Simply put - it’s too hard to find.
 Why bother?

-Objective: Provide documentation for our APIs
+Objective: Provide documentation for our APIs.

 Example Execution: Build a devportal where APIs and reference documentation are tied together with Swagger UI.
 Realize the need for a search function, build a search function.